A-adilajaleel/LegalSathi-V2/README.md

 ## 🚀 How It Works

 1. Upload a legal document (PDF or Image).
+2.
-2. OCR extracts the document text.
+The application extracts the document text:

-3. AI analyzes the legal content.
+- Digital PDFs → using **PyMuPDF**
+- Images & Scanned PDFs → using a **Vision AI Model**

+3.The extracted content is analyzed using an AI-powered Large Language Model (LLM).
 4. Complex legal terminology is converted into simple English.
 5. Users can optionally translate the simplified analysis into Malayalam or Hindi.